 between statutes enacted by the 2004 Regular Session of the General Assembly.

-AN ACT to amend the Indiana Code concerning property.
+AN ACT to amend the Indiana Code concerning state and local administration.

 Be it enacted by the General Assembly of the State of Indiana: